Robinson's Requiem: Release and ports

 Robinson's Requiem was originally published by Silmarils exclusively in Europe for the Atari ST, Atari Falcon and Amiga in 1994.
-The Atari Falcon version was released in both diskettes and CD-ROM, with the latter featuring full motion video cutscenes.
+The Atari Falcon version was released on diskettes and CD-ROM, with the latter featuring full motion video cutscenes.
 The game was later released for PC and Macintosh by ReadySoft in North America and Europe by Daze Marketing, featuring minimal changes compared to the original versions and has since been re-released on compilations for modern PC platforms through download services such as Good Old Games.
-The 3DO Interactive Multiplayer version was originally announced for a February 1995 release by ReadySoft, but due to extensive delays it was not released until 1996, only in North America, and became one of the last games released for the system.
+The 3DO Interactive Multiplayer version was originally announced for a February 1995 release by ReadySoft, but due to extensive delays, it was not released until 1996, only in North America, and became one of the last games released for the system.
 Though it features the same full motion video cutscenes as the CD-ROM release for Atari Falcon, the visuals are now rendered with polygons instead of voxels.

 The Atari Jaguar CD version was first announced in late 1994 as one of the three titles Silmarils intended to release for the add-on, including its then-in development sequel Deus and Ishar 4: Ishar Genesis.
-The Jaguar CD port was initially intended to be published during the second quarter of 1995 but was later rescheduled for an August/Q3 1995 release instead.
+The Jaguar CD port was originally intended to be published during the second quarter of 1995, but was rescheduled for an August/Q3 1995 release instead.
 Despite being completed and sent to Atari Corporation for approval, it was never released due to Atari Corp. closing their doors as a result of the commercial and critical failure of the Atari Jaguar platform until it was picked up for distribution by Songbird Productions and released on 30 May 2011.
 As with the 3DO version, this version features the same FMV cutscenes and visuals are rendered with polygons instead of voxels.
 A version for the Amiga CD32 was in development by Silmarils and planned to be published in May 1994.
 However, it was never released for unknown reasons.